Are you currently operating your tours?

 What’s the last tour of the day?

 The last tour of the day departs George Square at 1630 in spring, autumn and winter (October to mid May).
-In summer, the last tour of the day departs at 1820.
 Please check our timetable for current bus times.

 What is the frequency and tour times?

-Our tour operates every 30 minutes in the spring, every 15 minutes in summer and every 30 minutes in the autumn and winter.
+Our tour normally operates every 30 minutes in the spring, every 15 minutes in summer and every 30 minutes in the autumn and winter.
+During the summer of 2021 our tours are operating every 20 minutes from 28 June to 27 September.
 Check out our current timetable.

 Where does the tour stop?